mattmaitland1/Quality-of-Life/README.md

 # Quality-of-Life
-An interactive visualization of quality of life and unemployment by state and county
+An interactive visualization of quality of life and unemployment by US state and county